UBC-MDS/MDS532_Financial_Terminal/README.md

 We welcome contributions to this project.
 If you have new feature suggestions or find any issues, please contact us via Issue or Pull Request:

-- Fork this repository
-- Create a new branch: `git checkout -b feature/your-feature`
-- Commit your changes: `git commit -am 'Add some feature'`
-- Push the branch: `git push origin feature/your-feature`
-- Submit a Pull Request

 ## License

 This project is licensed under the GNU AGPL 3.0 License.
 Please see the [LICENSE](./LICENSE) file for more details.